 3 level three, political role is definitely differentiated and centralized into chief or headman, but power is still diffuse and the exercise of authority is dependent on tradition and voluntary cooperation.

-4 level four, political authority is vested in a ruling execut and supporting bureaucracy.
+level four, political authority is vested in a ruling executive and supporting bureaucracy.
 This type is differentiated from level three by the extent of administration by bureaucracy and the fact that authority rest in a monopoly on the legitimate use of force, though, of course, tradition and voluntary cooperation may support this authority.

 999 M missing

 JUDAUTH V 42 Judicial Authority (Loftin 1971)